what we do

 The SBC Program begins with Judicial Leadership.
 All SBC cases are heard by one Magistrate on a monthly basis.
 In Knox County, Magistrate Angela Blevins is the identified Safe Baby Court magistrate.
 She values the court program as a means of reforming the child welfare system, specifically with how cases of small children are handled.
 Magistrate Blevins sets the tone for hearings and focuses on implementing a non-adversarial environment whenever possible.
 She is trauma informed and helps produce solutions when the team is struggling to come to an agreement about case direction.
 In addition to the role of Magistrate in the court room, Magistrate Blevins plays a part in sharing information regarding SBC with other court personnel and within the local community.
 She has been vital in promoting sustainability and growth of the court program as well as bringing many influential key players to our stakeholder team.

 Across the nation, Safe Baby Courts have a Court Coordinator who plays a role both on the micro level within specific cases, but also on the macro level in systems integration and change in the local community.
-As the Knox County Court Coordinator, Kaki Reynolds oversees case progress and team cohesion and collaboration for each SBC case.
-With the assistance of the Safe Baby Court Case Manager, Amanda Haynes, Kaki works to assess the individual needs of each family and ensure timely access to services and resources to help families make progress and achieve long term success and stability.
-Kaki works to represent SBC in the community and to increase awareness of Infant Mental Health needs and SBC initiatives locally.
+The Knox County Court Coordinator oversees case progress and team cohesion and collaboration for each SBC case.
+With the assistance of the Safe Baby Court Case Manager, the coordinator works to assess the individual needs of each family and ensure timely access to services and resources to help families make progress and achieve long term success and stability.
+The coordinator works to represent SBC in the community and to increase awareness of Infant Mental Health needs and SBC initiatives locally.
 The Safe Baby Court Team has worked to develop relationships and establish partnerships in conjunction with the SBC mission and values.

 Knox County SBC has a multidisciplinary Stakeholder Team which meets quarterly.
 The Stakeholder Team reviews SBC data, identifies gaps in services and discusses the issues and patterns raised by cases that are currently enrolled in SBC and that may reflect trends in the community at large.
 Members of the stakeholder team can include child welfare agency staff; local government agencies and administrators; health care providers; attorneys; Court Appointed Special Advocates; mental health professionals; law enforcement; substance abuse treatment providers; early intervention specialists; representatives from colleges or universities; faith-based groups; foster parents or individuals from foster parents organizations; child and family advocates; state legislators; local elected officials, volunteer community leaders.

 SBC in Knox County targets infants and toddlers in out-of-home care.
 All families enrolled in Knox County SBC have at least one child in the family unit from birth to age 3.
 All children must be placed away from their biological parents at the onset of the case.
-These children may be placed in foster care or non-custodially in the care of relatives or family supports.
+These children may be placed in foster care or non-custodially in the care of relatives or other family support.
 SBC strives to value birth parents by continually assessing and reassessing the parents’ needs and responding to these needs in every regard.
 The first goal of SBC is always reunification.
 SBC initiatives are trauma informed and promote a positive impact on protective factors in families to increase long term success and stability apart from the child welfare system.
-Parents are offered a plethora of support and services through SBC which includes but is not limited to: mental health assessments and treatment, drug and alcohol assessments and treatment, parenting support and classes, housing support, transportation assistance, legal aid, employment support, financial support and aid, trauma counseling, medical care, dental care, vision care, etc. Authentic and honest relationships are established between parents and SBC staff to promote a safe place to share struggles so the team can appropriately respond and support participants in achieving long term recovery.
+Parents are offered a plethora of support and services through SBC which includes but is not limited to mental health assessments and treatment, drug and alcohol assessments and treatment, parenting support and classes, housing support, transportation assistance, legal aid, employment support, financial support and aid, trauma counseling, medical care, dental care, vision care, etc. Authentic and honest relationships are established between parents and SBC staff to promote a safe place to share struggles so the team can appropriately respond and support participants in achieving long term recovery.
 This Continuum of Mental Health Services can only be achieved through a strong infrastructure of engagement by all players in our community.
-All participants have access to Child-Parent Psychotherapy (CPP), a relationship based trauma therapy indicated for small children.
-SBC participants have access to Intensive Outpatient Drug and Alcohol Treatment (IOP), individual therapy, CPP, Medication Assisted Treatment (MAT), Inpatient Treatment, trauma therapy, developmental assessments and subsequent services, play therapy, LifeSet services, Comprehensive Child-Family Treatment (CCFT), parenting classes, therapeutic visitation, etc.
+SBC participants have access to Intensive Outpatient Drug and Alcohol Treatment (IOP), individual therapy, Medication Assisted Treatment (MAT), Inpatient Treatment, trauma therapy, developmental assessments and subsequent services, play therapy, parenting classes, therapeutic visitation, etc.

 SBC focuses heavily not only on the needs and services of the parents but also on assessing and responding to the needs of each individual child.
 As research suggests, infanthood is a critical time for children to learn to bond and to process through their emotions and feelings.
 The attachment relationships between an infant and their caregivers is an integral aspect to each child’s lifelong success.
 Therefore, SBC focuses on promoting Infant Mental Health for children who have already experienced trauma related to separation from their parents due to substance use and other challenges.
 We accomplish this through parent-child contact, placement and concurrent planning and foster parent intervention.